janwilmake/x-cli/README.md

-# XYMake CLI

-## Stay in flow.
-Post to X without leaving your editor.
+# Stay in flow.
+Post to X about your repos without leaving your editor.

 ```bash
 # Post linked to the repo in cwd